Greta Thunberg claims she was ‘kicked and had wh*** written on suitcase’ in Israel

 Greta Thunberg claims she was ‘kicked and had wh*** written on her suitcase’ in Israeli detention

-The Swedish activist claims she had to ‘beg’ for water after her Gaza aid flotilla was seized, while Israel has accused Thunberg of making ‘baseless and ludicrous allegations’
+The Swedish activist says she had to ‘beg’ for water after her Gaza aid flotilla was seized, leading Israeli authorities to call the accusations ‘ludicrous’

 Greta Thunberg claims she was “hit and kicked” while in Israeli custody after she was detained from her Gaza aid flotilla.